-Eye-tracking analysis.
+Eye-tracking analysis

 All data were exported from the SMI format to simple text files and processed using the R data analysis language.
 Data from blinks and other cases where track was lost were treated as missing and excluded from further analysis.
 Each trial was synchronized to the point of disambiguation, which was coded individually for each audio stimulus.
 The point of disambiguation for both positive and negative trials was defined as the onset of the target noun (e.g. "apples").
 Although it is possible in this experiment that participants could infer that "no" refers to the boy with nothing, the target noun is required to confirm which character is the correct referent.
 Looks were coded as being on the correct target if they fell on the corresponding side of the screen (excluding a 400 pixel zone in the middle of the two targets).

-Results and Discussion
+Results and discussion

 The majority of children in all age groups and conditions responded correctly to positive sentences, but there were substantial differences in accuracy on negative sentences across age groups.
-Figure 2 shows the proportion of children who looked to the target picture over the course of a trial.
+Fig. 2 shows the proportion of children who looked to the target picture over the course of a trial.
 Two-year-olds showed essentially no comprehension of negation in this paradigm, with children continuing to look away from the target picture throughout the duration of the trial, matching "no apples" to the picture of the boy with apples.
 Three-year-olds looked more at the target than did two-year-olds, but on average only 50% were able to orient correctly to the target of negative sentences.
 Only four-year-olds showed robust comprehension of negation, with 70% of children looking correctly to the target of negative sentences by around a second after the onset of the final noun.

-Previous work with adults has shown delayed comprehension of negative sentences compared to positive sentences (Clark & Chase, 1972; Just & Carpenter, 1971, 1976; Carpenter & Just, 1975).
+Previous work with adults has shown delayed comprehension of negative sentences compared to positive sentences (Clark & Chase, 1972; Just & Carpenter, 1971; Just & Carpenter, 1976; Carpenter & Just, 1975).
 On our task, however, adults appeared to show comparable performance on both positive and negative sentences.
-Although adults showed a slight preference for the character with nothing early in the trial (discussed below), they actually appear to shift their gaze to the target of negative sentences faster than they shift their gaze to the target of positive sentences (as indicated by the sharper change in slope at the disambiguating noun).
-In fact, given that it takes 150-200 ms for adults to plan a saccade (Allopenna, Magnuson, & Tanenhaus, 1998; Rayner, 1998), adults appear to be identifying the target of negative sentences as soon as they hear the word "no." Unlike in previous studies of adults' negation processing, in our stimuli there is an obvious referent for the negation (e.g. the character with nothing).
-It is possible that adults are making a prediction about which character is the referent of a negative sentence, even before they hear the disambiguating noun.
+Although adults showed a slight preference for the character with target items early in the trial (discussed below), they actually appear to shift their gaze to the target of negative sentences faster than they shift their gaze to the target of positive sentences (as indicated by the sharper change in slope at the disambiguating noun).
+In fact, given that it takes 150-200 ms for adults to plan a saccade (Allopenna, Magnuson, & Tanenhaus, 1998; Rayner, 1998),